daniel-rogers-gh/seetm-test/README.md

   - Note AWS region is set with variables so it is ready to go once the ami id detection is working
 - Idempotency issues - rerunning playbook gives errors
   - I believe this is related to ansible caching facts, `--flush-cache` option does not seem to resolve it.
 Further research required
-- Dynamic inventory for ASG instances is not persistent
+- Dynamic inventory for ASG instances (webservers) is not persistent
   - It is currently generated in a previous role which allows them to be targeted
   - Marked as a high priority improvement
 - Limited testing across varied environments - issues will undoubtedly be present somewhere